GOT ENOUGH FOR RETIREMENT ?

 - You can generate the cash to pay for long-term-care insurance by taking out a reverse-mortgage on your home.
 This is fine if you can manage to die at home.
 The main problem is when you need to move away from the home before you die because of poor health.
 At that point you no longer have any equity in your home so you would need long-term-care insurance in addition.

-With a couple, the first to get sick can impose an emotional blackmail on the healthy spouse.
+With a couple, the first to get sick can impose unintentional emotional blackmail on the healthy spouse.
 All the couple's assets may get spent, leaving none to support the survivor, who must pay for institutional care at the end of her life.
 It is unknown at the time of the first spouse's illness whether the survivor will need ANY additional care.
 She may drop dead on the spot after being perfectly healthy.
 This prompts people to spend all the money they have on the first to get ill.
 The probabilities discussed below show that women (who presumably care for their husbands' first for free) have a higher probability of needing professional care.

 If the survivor is a second-wife and the assets get left in a testamentary trust there is also a problem.
 Normally income earned by the trust goes to the second-wife during her life and the capital is distributed to the kids on her death.
 While the income from the trust may pay for normal living expenses, it most probably won't be sufficient for long-term-care costs.
 Even if the kids, from the first marriage who would receive the eventual principal, want to help out, they may not be able legally to touch the principal dollars in the trust.

 Statistics on projected needs for care are hard to come by.
 Reverse engineering LTC premiums leads to the conclusion that insurance companies presume an average 5 years of benefits.
 But that would apply only to the subset of the population that buys insurance.
-A 2005 study concluded that only 20% of people would need care for more than 5 years.
-Another 2014 study was more optimistic and found a high probability of nursing home stays, but for only short durations.
+A 2005 US study concluded that only 20% of people would need care for more than 5 years.
+Another 2014 study was also optimistic and found a high probability of nursing home stays, but for only short durations.

 Working from a 2016 database of American experience, Crook and Sutedja modeled probabilities.
 They find that 85% of healthy couples at the age of 65, will have at least one partner needing some form of care before passing away.
 This includes home care, assisted living, and nursing homes.
 The average age of first use is 80 years.
 But that overstates the risk because it includes use for even one day only.
 There is only a 18% chance of one spouse needing care longer than 5 years.
 Individually, needing care for 5 years is only a 3% probable for men and 11% for women.